-- The single act of transferring the collected statistical data from widely deployed root server instances may affect the available bandwidth used to serve root zone queries. - Collecting measurement data could pose as an operational impact on the root server instances.
-Should any impact of service eventuate, measurement data will be discarded for the higher priority of service delivery. - There are current DNS software logging limitations that inhibit the perfect collection and resolution of 'latency in publishing available data' values due to the lack of zone serial numbers in AXFR/IXFR logging statements. - Latency in publishing available data could potentially be more granular and also provide the time it takes for a root name server instance to commence serving from that zone upon receiving it; however, in practical terms that reporting feature is not currently available in DNS software. - Implementations of these metrics that use packet capture techniques may need to implement TCP reassembly to properly capture DNS messages delivered over TCP.
-Since TCP reassembly is non-trivial, it is left to individual root operators whether or not to include metrics from DNS-over-TCP. - In general, the availability of tools to collect these measurement data is limited.
-Commitment by root server operators to collect these measurement data may be proportional with tool availability.
+- The single act of transferring the collected statistical data from widely deployed root server instances may affect the available bandwidth used to serve DNS queries. - Collecting measurement data could cause an operational impact on the root server instances.
+Should any impact of service eventuate, measurement data will be discarded for the higher priority of service delivery. - There are current DNS software logging limitations that inhibit the perfect collection and resolution of 'The time elapsed between publishing and serving' (see Section 3.1) values due to the lack of zone serial numbers in AXFR/IXFR logging statements. - Implementations of these metrics that use packet capture techniques may need to implement TCP reassembly to properly capture DNS messages delivered over TCP.
+Since TCP reassembly is non-trivial, it is left to individual RSOs whether or not to include metrics from DNS-over-TCP.

+In general, the availability of tools to collect these measurement data is limited.
+Commitment by

+RSOs to collect these measurement data may be proportional with tool availability.